-Nose: rich toasty malt, struck matches, spiced fruit cake, clove studded preserved oranges, a touch of young alcohol but certainly nothing too overwhelming.
+Nose: rich toasty malt, porridge, struck matches, spiced fruit cake, clove studded preserved oranges, damp garage, Trappist ale yeast (ester heavy), a touch of young alcohol but certainly nothing too overwhelming.
 Very pleasant nose and surprising for its age.

-Palate: more of that rich warming malt, Lyle’s black treacle cake, sticky dates and Oloroso.
-Delectable.
+Palate: more of that rich warming malt, Lyle’s black treacle cake, marmalade, persimmon, sticky dates and Oloroso.

 Finish: long finish, syrupy flavours of chocolate liquors and warming oak linger on the palate.

 Nose: despite this one being twice the age of the Tomatin I found this Macduff to present itself as much younger on the nose.
-More of a cereal character to this one: wholegrain sourdough bread, sugar puffs, grain alcohol, heather and white pepper.
+More of a cereal character to this one: wholegrain sourdough bread, scrumpy, sugar puffs, grain alcohol, iso-amyl alcohol, heather and white pepper.

-Palate: As the nose suggested, this 18 year presents itself as much younger than it actually is – rather thin mouthfeel, up front theres a bit of young grain alcohol character, definitely needs a bit of water to open it up.
+Palate: As the nose suggested, this 18 year presents itself as much younger than it actually is – rather thin mouthfeel.
+Up front theres a bit of young grain alcohol character(corn whisky?), crab apples, definitely needs a bit of water to open it up.
 After a small amount of water it mellows out a bit more bringing forward flavours of brandy soaked raisins, dark chocolate, hobnob biscuits, lemongrass, warming oak, toasted marshmallows, slightly sulphurous and also a little sweet.

 Finish: medium finish, honeyed sweetness, a little bit of sweet spice, but still a little too hot for my liking.

-Palate: maraschino cherrys, Oloroso, oily tapenade, grassy notes, mulled wine, strawberry jam and dried apricot.
+Palate: maraschino cherrys, Oloroso, oily tapenade, grassy notes, bitter gourd, mulled wine, strawberry jam and dried apricot.

-Finish: long finish, with lingering notes of sticky Oloroso sherry and winter spice.
+Finish: long finish, with lingering notes of sticky Oloroso sherry, winter spice and a slight bitterness.

 Overall: the oldest expression out of the three, a very enjoyable dram, lots of Strathmill character with the floral and grassy notes.
 I think the additional maturation period in the octave cask really helped shape this expression into something much more robust.